Step-by-step plan: Transferring an agricultural business

 There are different types of business transfers.
 Determine which situation applies to you (in Dutch) and what you need to arrange in that situation.
 If you end your business or if the manager dies (in Dutch), you will still need to report changes but not all steps will apply.

-1. The steps you need to take will depend on the situation.
-Will you take over the company, or are you transferring the company?
-Or are you changing the legal structure of the company?
-KVK explains what to do in each situation.
+The steps you need to take will depend on the situation.
+Will you take over the company, or are you changing the legal structure of the company?
 Report the change.
-Once the change is processed in the Business Register, KVK will give the company a new KVK number.
+KVK will explain what to do in each situation.

 View when taking over or transferring a company and report your change on KVK.nl.